ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 ## LIVEDATA files
+These files are dynamically read per language.

+### SUBSTITUTIONS
-The substitutions files consistof pairs of data per line.
+The SUBSTITUTES folder files consist of pairs of data per line.
 The first is what to match.
 Individual words are separated by underscores, and you can request sentence boundaries `<` and `>` .

 The output can be missing (delete the found phrase) or words separated by plus